dsr-secure64/nfv-dns-rest-api/docs/rest-api-eval-design-criteria.md

 A secondary error object will be added to capture and return the status of the requested service endpoint operation.

+The error handling shall clearly indicate when an operation is not supported.

 ### discussion